1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 Macbeth's Wife
  - wants to assist Macbeth with his kindly nature
  - Wants to be full of direst cruelty(381), and tells Macbeth to look innocent but be a serpent(407)
+ - Also wanted to be unsexed to do these acts
  - "Letting “I dare not” wait upon “I would,” Like the poor cat i’ th’ adage?"(504) insinuating he is a coward and you need to be willing to do it what takes
 Banquo
 - The instruments of darkness tell us truth ... to betray (277)